QDRIVEdotDev/GLaDOS-Intention-Engine/system_prompt.md

     3. It is configured by default for the `weather.forecast_home` entity; update the entityID in `weather_satellite.yaml` if using a different provider.

     - **Installation:** Use the **File Editor** or **Studio Code Server** addon to paste the YAML from `config/weather_satellite.yaml` into your `configuration.yaml`. it is NOT NECESSARY to delete, or overwrite anything inside of `configuration.yaml` in order to install the Weather Satellite.

-    - Verify the code in **Developer Tools > YAML** before restarting.
+    ***CRITICAL:*** Verify the code in **Developer Tools > YAML** before restarting.
 If it is green, you're cleared for a restart.
 GLaDOS will have access to "future forecasting data" that is updated hourly, and upon every restart.

 ---